How to Become a Speech Therapist in Wisconsin

 Largest Speech Pathology Practices

 Shown below are the dedicated clinics and independent SLP practices in the state that employ at least five people.
-Some of these employers may serve functions other than practicing as SLPs, and there is no guarantee that these practices are currently hiring:
+Some of these employers may serve functions other than SLP, and there is no guarantee that these practices are currently hiring:

 • Eau Claire: Center for Communication